jmcantrell/arch-bootstrap/README.md

 ## Usage

-1. Boot into the Arch Linux ISO and set up networking.
+1. Boot into the Arch Linux ISO and set up networking
-1. Copy this repo to the system (e.g. `git clone` or `scp`).
+1. Copy this repo to the system (e.g. `git clone` or `scp`)
-1. Prepare a config file (e.g. `cp configs/sample config`).
+1. Create a config file (e.g. `cp configs/sample config`)
+1. Prepare the environment: `./prepare.sh config`
-1. Run the install script with a config file `./install.sh config`.
+1. Run the install script: `./install.sh config`